Welcome Spring into your home! Learn how to make this simple spring floral wreath that comes together in just six steps.

 Affiliate links are included in this post for your convenience, with no additional cost to you.
 Thank you for your support!

 - flower stems (I chose ranunculus)

 - wired ribbon of choice (I purchased my ribbon at Michaels Crafts.
 This is a similar ribbon.)

 - glue gun and glue

-- Using your wire cutters, trim any loose pieces from your wreath.
+- Using wire cutters, trim any loose pieces from your wreath.

 - Cut each little cluster of flowers and greenery off of its bunch, leaving at least a couple of inches of the wire stem.

 - Arrange the greenery on the wreath, layering the two different kinds.
 I began with the boxwood and added the second.
-When I was happy, I tucked the wire stem into the wreath and secured it with hot glue.
+When you are happy, tuck the wire stem into the wreath and secure it with hot glue.
 Do this for both the top and the bottom of one side, leaving a gap where you will attach a bow.

 - Repeat this process by arranging and layering in the flower stems.
 Play with the greenery so it overlaps a little.
 When you are happy with the placement, tuck the wire stem and secure it with hot glue.
 I love to create visual interest by layering the variety of textures and colors.

 - Using the Bowdabra, the Bowdabra bow wire and wired ribbon, create a bow by making a loop and then twisting the center before creating the next loop.
 I have had this tool for at least 20 years.
 I love it and use it to create all of my bows!

 - With the bow wire, attach the bow to the back of the wreath.
 Hang your new spring floral wreath and enjoy!

 How do you attach the greenery and flowers to the wreath?